Suffolk University/Boston Globe NH Poll Shows Biden Leading Democrats

 In the 2016 presidential election, the final Suffolk University poll predicted a 42 percent-42 percent dead heat between Hillary Clinton and Trump.
 Clinton won by 0.4 percent.
 In the 2014 New Hampshire general election, the final Suffolk University poll predicted a 3-point win for Democratic Sen. Jeanne Shaheen over Republican Scott Brown; Shaheen won by 3 percent.

 The statewide survey of 800 likely general election voters was conducted April 25 – April 28, 2019, using live telephone interviews and a split sample of landline and cell phone numbers.
 The margin of error is +/- 3.5 percentage points.
 The margin of error on the subset of 429 Democratic presidential primary ballot takers and possible ballot takers is +/- 4.7 percentage points.
 The margin of error on the subset of 394 Republican presidential primary ballot takers and possible ballot takers is +/- 4.9 percentage points.
 Marginals and full cross-tabulation data are posted on the Suffolk University Political Research Center website.
-For more information, contact David Paleologos at 781-290-9310, email@example.com.
+For more information, contact David Paleologos at 781-290-9310, or by email.